ShulkerWalker/shulkerjava/README.md

 # shulkerjava
 Shulker is learning Java.
-It's too f**king hard to learn Java only by Termux(Ubuntu)  and Vim.
+It's too f**king hard to learn Java only by Termux(Debian)  and Vim.

+-Now Project

+*SSHConnectionSelector